 Whether you want to call it an audio interface or a soundcard, if you make music on a computer, it makes sense to get the best box of I/O tricks that you possibly can.

-But the best audio interface for one person might not be the best audio interface for another.
+But what is the best audio interface?
+Well, the best audio interface for one person might not be the best one for another.
 You need to decide how many inputs and outputs you need and if you require DSP, whether you want MIDI connectivity, if you’re going to do any mobile music making and, of course, how much money you want to spend.

 So, there are lots of best audio interfaces - it all depends on your requirements and budget.
-Read on for MusicRadar’s picks of the current crop.
+Whether you're looking for the best budget audio interface or something from the top end, read on for MusicRadar’s picks of the current crop.

 1. Audient iD4